CTL-2023/sasa-materialgirls/report_test.md

 # Group Report: Solvent Accessible Surface Area (SASA) Calculation Project

 The project aims to develop a codebase for the calculation of Solvent Accessible Surface Area (SASA) in various scenarios, including 2D and 3D systems with overlapping spheres and circles of different radii, using a Monte-Carlo-approach.
 The prerequisites for the project are given in the according [README](https://github.com/CTL-2023/sasa-materialgirls/blob/main/README.md).
-The code for the main task and a geometrical approach to the warmup exercise are given in the [final draft](https://github.com/CTL-2023/sasa-materialgirls/blob/main/SASA_nico_final.py).
+The code for the main task and a geometrical approach to the warm-up exercise are given in the [final draft](https://github.com/CTL-2023/sasa-materialgirls/blob/main/SASA_nico_final.py).

 ## Layout of the Algorithm and Functions
 ### Generate System